sajari/search-widgets/README.md

 ## Deploying

-Deployment is handed via Atlassian changesets.
+Deployment is handled using Atlassian changesets.
 To create a new release, your change/PR must have an associated changeset.
 To create one, run `yarn changeset`.

 You should never need to manually deploy, but if you do: